What's on

 Make a day of it in Clare

-Heading to Clare Museum?
+Heading to Clare Museum in Ennis?
 Clare has plenty more to see.
-Browse the area guide, find what else is on, and explore the towns and villages nearby.
+Read the Ennis area guide, find what else is on, and explore the towns and villages nearby.